Learn about iOS 14 and how it affects your integrations with Singular.

 Ad Network and DSP Partners

-Partners who receive automatic postbacks on deterministic and probabilistic attributions today will continue to receive them.
-Once iOS 14.5 is live and App Tracking Transparency is enforceable, these attributions are only available for ATT-complaint scenarios.
+Partners who have been receiving automatic postbacks on deterministic and probabilistic attributions today will continue to receive them.
+However, following the release of iOS 14.5, these attributions are only available for ATT-complaint scenarios.

 Data and Analytics Partners